raspberrypilearning/python-web-server-with-flask/en/step_2.md

 --- /task ---

-You will need to run your web app from the terminal/command prompt windpw you opened earlier.
+You will need to run your web app from the terminal/command prompt window you opened earlier.

 --- task ---